-Dependants of a member or former member of the ADF may claim compensation under the MRCA if the member had service on or after 1 July 2004 and:
+Dependants of a member or former member of the ADF may claim compensation under the MRCA if the member had service on or after 1 July 2004 and any of the following apply:

-- the death is being claimed as related to that period of service; or - he/she was entitled to maximum permanent impairment compensation for accepted conditions under the MRCA immediately before his or her death; or - he/she met the criteria for a Special Rate Disability Pension (SRDP) during some point in his or her life.
+- the death is being claimed as related to that period of service - they were entitled to maximum permanent impairment compensation for accepted conditions under the MRCA immediately before their death - they met the criteria for a Special Rate Disability Pension (SRDP) during some point in their life.

-A wholly dependent partner (WDP) is defined under the MRCA as a person who was the partner of the member and who was:
+A wholly dependent partner (WDP) is defined under the MRCA as a person who was the partner of the member and who was both:

-- of the opposite sex to the member (as of 1 July 2009, partners of same sex relationships also qualify as determined under the Same-Sex Relationship (Equal Treatment in Commonwealth Laws general Law reform) Act 2008; and - married to, or in a de facto relationship with, the member immediately before the member's death; and - wholly dependent on the member for economic support at the time of his or her death.
+- married to, or in a de facto relationship with, the member immediately before the member's death - wholly dependent on the member for economic support at the time of their death.

-A partner is deemed to be wholly dependent on the member for economic support if they were:
+A partner is deemed to be wholly dependent on the member for economic support if they were either:

-- living together immediately before the member's death; or - living apart due to illness suffered by either, or both of them immediately before the member's death.
+- living together immediately before the member's death - living apart due to illness suffered by either, or both of them immediately before the member's death.